xen/hopak/README.rst

 space, digging into core of the atoms and listening dubstep!
 Why we must to write all that crap?
 Why computers cann't just do all this stuff?

-So that is why we invent ``formgear``.
+So that is why we invent ``hopak``.
 Because we want computers to do that they supposed to do.

-`formgear` is only part of this effort, but there are already some results.
+`hopak` is only part of this effort, but there are already some results.
 So, example how to make simple model.
 We use `YAML` because it is very human readable.
 Minimal file::